thephpleague/commonmark/UPGRADE.md

 # Upgrade Instructions

+## UNRELEASED

+The `Environment` and extension framework underwent some major changes in this release.

+### Environment interfaces

+We have extracted two interfaces from the `Environment` class:

+ - `EnvironmentInterface` - contains all the getters; use this in your parsers, renderers, etc.
+ - `ConfigurableEnvironmentInterface` - contains all the `add` methods, as well as `setConfig()` and `mergeConfig`

+As a result, `EnvironmentAwareInterface` now requires an `EnvironmentInterface` instead of an `Environment`, so update your parsers/processors/renderers accordingly.

+### Extensions

+Extensions work much differently now.
+In the past, you'd have functions returning an array of things that the `Environment` would register for you.

+The `ExtensionInterface` was changed to have a single `register(ConfigurableEnvironmentInterface $environment)` method.
+You must now manually `add()` all your parsers, processors, and renderers yourself directly within the environment you are provided.
+See the changes made to `CommonMarkCoreExtension` for a good example.

+The `Environment` will still automatically inject the `Environment` or `Configuration` for any parsers, processors, and renderers implementing the `EnvironmentAwareInterface` or `ConfigurationAwareInterface` - that behavior hasn't changed.

+### Adding renderers with short names

+`Environment::add___Renderer()` now requires the fully-qualified class name with namespace as its first argument.
+Providing just the class name without the namespace will no longer work.

+### Prioritization of parsers, processors, and renderers

+The execution order of these things no longer depends on the order you add them - you can now specific custom priorities when `add()`ing them to the `Environment`!
+The priority can be any integer you want.
+The default value is `0`.
+All CommonMark Core things will have a priority between -255 and 255.
+The higher the number, the earlier it will be executed.

+### Multiple block/inline renderers per class

+Thanks to the new prioritization system, we now support multiple renderers for the same block/inline class!
+The first renderer to return a non-null result will be considered the "winner" and no subsequent renderers will execute for that block/inline.
+No change should be required for most extensions unless you were using some weird workaround to support multiple renderers yourself.

 ## 0.18.0

 No breaking changes were introduced, but we did add a new interface: `ConverterInface`.
 Consider depending on this interface in your code instead of the concrete implementation.
 (See #330)